MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-## Node-based animations need to be on a single track when exporting models to FBX
+## Node-based animations need to be on a single track when exporting models to FBX file format

-The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app cannot play separate animations on multiple tracks in the FBX format.
+The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] app cannot play separate animations on multiple tracks in the FBX file format.
 When exporting from third-party tools like Blender, make sure that animations are on a single track.
 In Blender, this can be done by clearing the **NLA Strips** and **All Actions** check boxes:

 ![Clearing check boxes in Blender](media/blender-animation.PNG "Clearing check boxes in Blender")